turingschool/curriculum/source/topics/decorators.markdown

 end
 ```

-You'll also need to make your ArticleDecorator inherit from ApplicationDecorator.
+Then have the 'ArticleDecorator' inherit from 'ApplicationDecorator' (like `class ArticleDecorator < ApplicationDecorator`)
+instead of `Draper::Decorator`.

-It'll work for what we have so far, but if we try and use this from a `CommentDecorator`, it's going to blow up because of the call to `article`.
+It'll work for what we have so far, but if we try and use this from a `CommentDecorator`, it's going to blow up because of the call to `polymorphic_path(article)`.

-Draper provides a generic way to access the wrapped object -- the `object` or `model` method.
-Just change `article` to `object` or `model` and we're good to go:
+Draper provides generic ways to access the wrapped object -- the `object` or `model` methods.
+Change `article` to `object` or `model` (they're aliases for one another) and we're good to go:

 ```ruby
 class ApplicationDecorator